joeytwiddle/jsh/README.md

 OK now you are done.

-If you want jsh to always load when you start a shell, you can add the following to your `.bash_rc` or `.zshrc`:
+If you want jsh to always load when you start a shell, add the following lines to your `.bashrc` or `.zshrc`:

     export JPATH="$HOME/jsh"
     source "$JPATH/startj"